Thirsk Racecourse

 Thirsk Racecourse is a thoroughbred horse racing venue located in Thirsk, North Yorkshire, England.
-The course is a left handed oval of about 1 mile 2 furlongs with a 3 furlong finishing straight and a 6 furlong chute.
-The present course opened in 1923, but racing had taken place on the old course at nearby Black Hambleton over 200 years earlier.
+The course is a left handed oval of about one mile and two furlongs with a half-mile run-in and a six-furlong chute, and solely hosts flat racing.
+The present course opened in 1855, but racing had taken place on the old course at nearby Hambleton over two centuries earlier.

-The main road from Ripon to Thirsk runs past the course, and it is very popular with northern trainers.
+It would be visited by Edward, Prince of Wales in October 1895 but the course would close for nine years from 1914 to 1923 due to the First World War.
+It reopened in 1924 with the newly constructed Hambleton Stand, still in use today, and hosted the wartime substitute St Leger in 1940.

-In 1940 it staged the war-time substitute St. Leger.
+It races from April to September with sixteen fixtures being scheduled for 2026.